PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 event, values = window.read()
 ```

 You don't HAVE to write your reads in this way.
-You can name your variables however you want.
+You can name your variables whichever way you want.
 But if you want to code them in a way that other programmers using PySimpleGUI are used to, then use this statement.

 ## Events